foundationdb-beam/erlfdb/notes/thread-design.md

 The ideal approach is to choose an integer value that is sufficient for your workload, and no more.
 It's not recommended to choose a value that is larger than the number of online schedulers.

 Instead of choosing a specific value, you may wish for erlfdb to scale dynamically along with your scaling of the Erlang VM itself.
-Consider the following MFA-tuple choices.
+Consider the following MFA-tuple choices, but keep in mind that there may be additional overhead in the management of these threads.

 - `{erlang, system_info, [schedulers_online]}`
 - `{erlang, system_info, [dirty_io_schedulers]}`